Across the Universe: GW231123 as a magnified and diffracted black hole merger: Diffraction by a point mass embedded in an external potential

 The rescaling of $F(w)$ implies the following relation between the real ($d_L$) and inferred ($\tilde{d}_L$) luminosity distance: $ d_L \to \tilde d_L \equiv (1-\kappa) d_L$.
 Consequently, the inferred macro-magnification is $\tilde \mu_{\rm macro} = \left(1-\tilde\gamma^2\right)^{-1}=\mu_{\rm macro}\left(1-\kappa\right)^{2}$.
 Therefore, determining the true source distance and macro-magnification requires more information on the macrolens, e.g.~a relation between $\kappa$ and $\gamma$ that breaks the mass-sheet degeneracy, Eq.~\eqref{eq:F_mass_sheet}.

-We will discuss general results ($\kappa$ unspecified) and also assume that the macroscopic lens is a single galaxy ($\kappa$ fixed by $\tilde \gamma$) modeled as a \textit{singular isothermal sphere} (SIS) with density $\propto 1/r^2$.
+We will discuss general results ($\kappa$ unspecified) and also assume that the macroscopic lens is a single galaxy ($\kappa$ fixed by $\tilde \gamma$) modelled as a \textit{singular isothermal sphere} (SIS) with density $\propto 1/r^2$.
 Under this assumption, the external potential satisfies

-at the macroimage positions (the elliptical version of the SIS preserves this relation~\cite{Kormann:1993pk}).
-Isothermal profiles are a very good approximation to the central region of galactic-scale lenses~\cite{Oguri:2001qu}, a plausible macrolens for GWs at current sensitivity~\cite{Hilbert:2007ny,Diego:2018fzr,Robertson:2020mfh}.

-The SIS relation Eq.~\eqref{eq:macro_SIS} will be used show how GWs can inform our understanding of a macrolens: future analyses can be generalized to a more general relationship between $\kappa$ and $\tilde\gamma$ due to ellipticity, external shear, line-of sight effects~\cite{Keeton:1996tq,Fleury:2021tke}.
+at the macroimage positions (the elliptical version of the SIS preserves this relation~\cite{Kormann:1994}).
+Isothermal profiles are a very good approximation to the central region of galactic-scale lenses~\citep{Oguri:2001qu}, a plausible macrolens for GWs at current sensitivity~\citep{Hilbert:2007ny,Diego:2018fzr,Robertson:2020mfh}.
+The SIS relation Eq.~\eqref{eq:macro_SIS} will be used show how GWs can inform our understanding of a macrolens: future analyses can be generalized to a more general relationship between $\kappa$ and $\tilde\gamma$ due to ellipticity, external shear, line-of sight effects~\citep{Keeton:1996tq,CaganSengul:2020nat,Fleury:2021tke}.

 SIS shear and convergence are determined by the macroscopic offset $\ymacro$ (cf.~Fig.~\ref{fig:lensing_diagram}) as $\kappa = \gamma = \frac{1}{2(\ymacro\pm 1)}$, where $+,-$ refer to the first and second image.
 We will assume that GW231123 corresponds to the first macroimage (+, type I) at a local minimum of the macro-potential, where $\tilde\gamma \in [0,1)$.
-A local minimum is always produced for any source-lens-observer alignment and enhances the signal's amplitude~\cite{Blandford:1986zz}.
+A local minimum is always produced for any source-lens-observer alignment and enhances the signal's amplitude~\citep{Blandford:1986zz}.
 Under the SIS hypothesis, an additional image forms at a saddle point of the macro-potential ($-$, type II) when $\ymacro<1$.
-The SIS macrolens assumption allows us to infer the true luminosity distance to the source and microlens impact parameter, as well as predict the existence and properties of additional images at the cost of making the results model-dependent.
+Although model-dependent, the SIS macrolens assumption allows us to infer the true luminosity distance to the source and microlens impact parameter, as well as predict the existence and properties of additional images.

+The analysis below demonstrates the capabilities of this framework when applied to real GW data, using GW231123 as a particularly informative example.
+The microlens model represents the most complete wave-optics treatment robust enough for full Bayesian parameter estimation of gravitational-wave signals.
+It represents a first approximation to a complex stellar field, capturing the regime in which a dominant object is embedded in a larger-scale gravitational potential.